czg-sci-42ver/csapp3e/asm/README.md

   but one writer will never update `mutex`, so it will never influence reader.
 ### p932
 - why use rio
-  - TODO complex [`read`](https://codebrowser.dev/glibc/glibc/sysdeps/unix/sysv/linux/read.c.html) may not append EOF if reading something (also implied by `man 2 read`: 'the  number of bytes read is returned (zero indicates end of file)' -> so splitted to two return.) so use multiple `read` in `rio_readn` with `nleft`.
+  - TODO complex [`read`](https://codebrowser.dev/glibc/glibc/sysdeps/unix/sysv/linux/read.c.html) may not append EOF if reading something (also implied by `man 2 read`: 'the  number of bytes read is returned (zero indicates end of file)' and 'because fewer bytes are actually available right now (maybe because we were close to end-of-file, or because we are reading from a pipe, or from a terminal' -> so splitted to two return.) so use multiple `read` in `rio_readn` with `nleft`.
 ### p1049
 - most `while(1)` is related with state machine.